nidhaloff/deep-translator/README.rst

 There are other libraries that can be used for this task, but somehow,most of them are buggy, not supported anymore or complex.

-Therefore, I decided to build this simple tool, it is clean and easy to use and provide support for all languages since it uses google translate under the hood.
+Therefore, I decided to build this simple tool.
+It is clean and easy to use and provide support for all languages.
-More features are coming soon, mainly support for the PONS translator and others.

-Basically, my goal is to integrate support for multiple famous translators in this tool.
+Basically, my goal was to integrate support for multiple famous translators in this tool.

 When you should use it